ikt32/scripts-updates/faq.md

 * For pedals: Fully press and then lift off from the pedal to assign.
 Don't touch other pedals.
 * If anything goes wrong, simply re-assign the axis.

-### Q: Are your scripts affiliated with Rockstar Games or Take-Two Interactive?
+### Q: Is your content affiliated with Rockstar Games or Take-Two Interactive?

-No, my scripts are completely independent and are not affiliated with, endorsed by, or sponsored by Rockstar Games, Take-Two Interactive, or any of their subsidiaries.
-All trademarks, including "Grand Theft Auto V" and "GTA V," are the property of their respective owners.
-These scripts do not contain any original Rockstar assets, files, or intellectual property.
+No, my content is completely independent and are not affiliated with, endorsed by, or sponsored by Rockstar Games, Take-Two Interactive, or any of their subsidiaries.
+All trademarks, including "Grand Theft Auto V" and "GTA V" are the property of their respective owners.
+My content does not contain any original Rockstar assets, files, or intellectual property.
 Any references to the game are purely for descriptive purposes.

 ## Remarks